A Medical Billing Audit can Increase Profitability

 Contracts with insurance companies and health plans are another area that contributes to profitability.
 Many insurance companies utilize a fixed fee schedule.
 The negotiation is “take it or leave it”.
 But other companies will negotiate fees.
 Your leverage depends on how important your location or specialty is to their provider network.
 When you talk to a contracting representative, try to figure out what makes physicians attractive to be included in their network.
 Services such as after-hours visits or Saturday hours may make a difference, and get you better rates.
 And attempt to renegotiate every year.
 Insurance companies are quite willing to pay you the same rates year after year if you never ask for an increase.

-A Medical Billing Audit should cover Patient Scheduling and Eligibility Verification
+Patient Scheduling and Eligibility Verification

 We often say that the billing process starts when the patient’s appointment is booked:

-• Verify the patient’s coverage at this point.
+- Verify the patient’s coverage at this point.

-• Counsel patients on their financial responsibilities and the expectation of making copayments at the time of the visit.
+- Counsel patients on their financial responsibilities and the expectation of making copayments at the time of the visit.

-• Be sure to put up a sign advising patients of the expectation to make copayments at the time of service.
+- Be sure to put up a sign advising patients of the expectation to make copayments at the time of service.

-• Discuss any need for a discount for patients paying cash, or for a hardship discount for patients covered by government programs.
+- Discuss any need for a discount for patients paying cash, or for a hardship discount for patients covered by government programs.

-• Be prepared to accept payment in a variety of ways.
-Cash, credit or debit cards or checks with instant verification are all forms of payment you should be prepared to accept.
+- Be prepared to accept payment in a variety of ways.
+Cash, credit or debit cards, or checks with instant verification are all forms of payment you should be prepared to accept.

-• And don’t forget to remind patients of past-due balances and ask for payment when scheduling future appointments, too.
+- And don’t forget to remind patients of past-due balances and ask for payment when scheduling future appointments, too.

 Many practice management software applications can provide real-time linkage to insurance company eligibility files.
-Make use of every electronic means available to verify coverage and copayments so the staff stays off the phone to insurance companies.
+Make use of every electronic means available to verify coverage and copayments so the staff stays off the phone with insurance companies.

 Physicians vary in the amount of time they want for scheduling various services for patients.
 It is important in a group practice setting to set some boundaries around scheduling the number of patients and the average length of time allowed for each appointment.
 Higher patient throughput means overhead is spread over more patients, increasing profitability.

-Charge Capture and a Medical Billing Audit
+Assessing Charge Capture and Medical Coding

 The “Billing” in a Medical Billing Audit

 Medicare has led the way in automating the function of sending remittance advice electronically.
 A clearinghouse can send information electronically to your practice management system.
 This enables automatic uploading of payment information into the account of each patient.
-Patient statements can now go out quickly.
+Patient statements can then go out quickly.
 Clearinghouses usually offer services to prepare and send patient statements for your office.
 And the cost is not much greater than the cost of the postage you pay to have it done internally.

 Most payors, including Medicare, offer electronic funds transfer as well.
 This reduces the possibility of embezzlement of payments.
 Sadly, time and again, a staff member thought to be loyal and dedicated has developed and implemented a scheme to divert physician payments to another account.
 Remove the temptation and the possibility by signing up for electronic funds transfer whenever possible.